wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 1.  <a target="_blank" href="https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs-upload">Upload blobs from the command line</a> to Azure Blob storage.

+## Azure Import/Export Service

+<a target="_blank" href="https://docs.microsoft.com/en-us/azure/storage/common/storage-import-export-service">Azure Import/Export Service</a> is used to transfer large amounts of data to and from Azure Blob storage and Azure Files by shipping disk drives to an Azure datacenter.

+Download command-line tool <tt>WAImportExport.exe</tt> to prepare disk drives and copy data on Windows only.

+Each order can be up to 5 SSD disk drives with 40TB total per order.

 ## Delete Subscription, Directory, Tenant

 <pre><strong>az group delete --name $MY_RG</strong></pre>